 Recently, I conducted a quick poll on the Inner Child Fun Facebook page to see what magical story books were the biggest favorites to read aloud to kids, and the recommendations were fantastic!
-Here’s a short summary of some ten of the recommendations.
+Here’s a short summary of ten of the most popular recommendations.

 1. The Little Prince by Antoine de Saint Exupery – One of the first to be recommended, and a personal favorite, The Little Prince is a sweet tale that is sure to inspire the imagination as it already has for generations.

 2. How to Train Your Dragon by Cressida Cowell – This is on Emily’s reading list and after already seeing the film, she is very excited to get started on this one!!

 3. Where the Sidewalk Ends by Shel Silverstein – A classic.
 If you’ve never read this collection of brilliant creative poems and illustrations by Shel Silverstein, you NEED to read this book.

 4. The Secret Garden by Frances Hodgson Burnett – This is one of Emily’s favorite books of all time.

 5. Where the Wild Things Are by Maurice Sendak – We own two copies of this book, and both are worn and very well-loved.

 6. Harold and the Purple Crayon by Crockett Johnson – When the kids were younger, my sister in law gifted them with tickets to see Harold and the Purple Crayon at the local theater, and it became an instant favorite for both of them!

 7. Bear Snores On by Karma Wilson – This book, and all of the books from its series are a favorite of Clara’s.
 Beautifully illustrated and particularly great for reading aloud.